MicrosoftDocs/OfficeDocs-O365ITPro/yammer/manage-yammer-groups/yammer-live-events.md

 > The size and complexity of your live event determines whether you create the event in Viva Engage or in Microsoft Teams.
 Review these descriptions to determine which one best fits your needs.

 > [!IMPORTANT]
 > When setting up a live event, we recommend that you configure your video, community, and user permissions at least 24 hours before the event for the best experience.
 This includes such settings as adding users, updating video permissions, and changing a community from private to public.
-It can take up to two hours for certain changes to propagate across Microsoft Stream or Microsoft Teams.
+It can take up to two hours for certain changes to propagate across Microsoft Teams and Viva Engage.
 Allowing 24 hours or more can provide time for testing and adjusting if needed.

 - **Microsoft Teams QuickStart**
 > Use this method used to produce simple live events.
 All you need to have are the audio and video devices connected to the presenter’s computer.
 This setup is great when you've invited a remote presenter for the event.